dylanroscover/Embody/README.md

 <img src='https://raw.githubusercontent.com/dylanroscover/Embody/master/img/screenshot1.jpg'>

 ## :notebook_with_decorative_cover: Overview
+### Internalization
-TouchDesigner stores projects in a binary format, `.toe` (TOuch Environment).
-For collaborative and source control workflows, this format can have significant limitations.
+TouchDesigner stores projects in a binary file format, `.toe` (TOuch Environment).
+For collaborative and source control workflows, this file format can have significant limitations.

+### Manual Externalization
-To overcome these limitations, developers may save external `.tox` (TOuch eXternal component) files of COMPs in their network, as well as a plethora of text-based formats of DATs in their network (such as `.py`, `.glsl` and `.json`).
+To overcome these limitations, developers may save external `.tox` (TOuch eXternal component) files of COMPs in their network, as well as a plethora of text-based files of DATs in their network (such as `.py`, `.glsl` and `.json`).
 However, these techniques can quickly become repetitive and cumbersome to implement maintain as your network grows.

+### Automated Externalization
 Embody is a management system for creating and maintaining comprehensive externalizations throughout your project.
 Any COMP or DAT operators (OPs) in your project can be tagged for externalization, with the tap of a simple shortcut (pressing `y` twice while the OPs are selected).
 Then, whenever you save your project (`ctrl - s` or `ctrl - shift - u` to avoid versioning up the toe), Embody will externalize the OPs to files in a folder structure that matches your project network, and keep them updated as you iterate.

 Simply drag-and-drop the Embody `.tox` from the [`/release`](https://github.com/dylanroscover/Embody/tree/master/release) folder into your project toe to get started!